Web application

 DB

-is for receiving IOC data (domains and destination ip addresses) from MISP.
-MISP server is queried once per hour for specifiedTAGS
+is used to receive IOC data (such as domains and destination IP addresses) from a MISP server, which is queried once per hour for specifiedTAGS

-export file in JSON format for Wazuh agent
+configuration sets the export file in JSON format for Wazuh agent.
+LeaveLOGFILE

 {